kingparra/procore-internship/0006_-_audit_solution_for_iam_changes/readme.rst

 In order to do that, several resources are involved.
 Above you can see a diagram of how they relate.
 The following sections are the sub-tasks of this ticket and their descriptions.

+The main solution to this ticket is actually manual.
+You can download a video of it here: https://drive.proton.me/urls/8YT3N6Z1ZC#V4t35KWydr2i

 Create a trail
 --------------